-The Highest Good Network™ application is an open source and free-shared web-based application One Community is developing for Highest Good collaboration, time tracking, and objective data collection.
+The Highest Good Network® application is an open source and free-shared web-based application for collaboration, time tracking, and objective data collection.
 It is designed to help organizations like One Community create and share replicable and open-source solutions for sustainable communities of the future.
 It is a tool inspired by the desire for simple, scalable, and flexible project and lifestyle management in a new era of mass open-source collaboration where the line between work and play is blurred.

 Current trends indicate a future with more open and fluid collaboration between organizations, governments, volunteer and social groups.
 To facilitate and encourage this, the HGN app will offer intuitive and flexible organization of teams and projects that can easily adapt to changing conditions or requirements.
 The Highest Good Network will provide useful data for everything from individual benefits gained through creating a culture of fulfilled living practices, to construction time and materials tracking for infrastructure, to complete city economic, social, and physical resource use and evolution.

 Q: Why don’t you use an existing project management software?

 Our global goals necessitate a very specific, comprehensive, and open source tool.
 We have tried several of the leading project management tools and reviewed many others and nothing exists with the features we need.

 Q: Are future teacher/demonstration communities, villages and cities required to use this application?

 No, everything we create is open source and free-shared so people can use it (or not use it) however they want.

 Q: I see Highest Good Network™ is trademarked.
 Will this software be trademarked or copyrighted?

 Adam Capdevill: Software Engineer